St. Vincent is the largest island in the island nation of St. Vincent and the Grenadines, part of the Caribbean Lesser Antilles.

 GETTING AROUND ST. VINCENT

-St. Vincent is only 18 km long, and it’s easy to get around.
+St. Vincent is 29km long, and it’s easy to get around.
 Saint James runs a bus for students.
 We can pick you up near your accommodation in the morning and drop you back near your home at night.
 We recommend that you check that your apartment is on the student bus route before you sign the lease, because the mountainous terrain means that the bus isn’t able to run everywhere.

 If you’d like to go further afield, there are car-rental agencies on St. Vincent.
 Taxis are plentiful, and fares are reasonable for short trips: we recommend you negotiate your fare before you set off.
 The local bus service is regular, but it’s also busy, so it can be a bit overcrowded.
 If you’re up for a work out on the hilly roads, you can rent a bike, or buy one for the duration of your stay.
 Boats run from St. Vincent to the nearby islands of Bequia, Canouan, Mayreau and Union Island.